Saquibkhan456/2D-to-3D-Image-perspective-transformation/README.md

 python app.py images/shocked.jpg
 ```

-Adjust the sliders in the web interface to explore different views of the transformed image.
+Adjust the sliders in the Tkinter interface to explore different perspectives of the transformed image.

-## Files Overview

-- `app.py`: Main application script.
-- `utils.py`: Utility functions for image processing and transformations.
-- `estimate_depth.py`: Provides depth estimation functionality.

-## Acknowledgments

-This project uses PyTorch for depth map handling and image transformations.
-The interactive GUI is powered by Gradio, making it easy to visualize transformations directly from a web interface.